We use cookies to provide the best site experience.

 The Switzerland — UK Agreement on safeguarding citizens' rights

 An agreement has been advanced between the governments of the United Kingdom and Switzerland, following the impending exit of the UK from the European Union.
 This bilateral Switzerland — UK Agreement, signed by State Secretary Mario Gattiker and the British Parliamentary Undersecretary, Christopher Heaton-Harris, is aimed at protecting about 43,000 UK citizens living in Switzerland and well over 34,000 Swiss nationals living in the UK.
 This invariably means that citizens would continue to enjoy virtually all the rights as guaranteed by the Agreement on the Free Movement of Persons (AFMP), protecting their rights to social security, health care, education, residency, an acknowledgment of professional qualifications, amongst others.
+Efforts to ensure compliance in other sectors, like the Imported medicines initiative, reflect Switzerland’s proactive stance in safeguarding its citizens’ rights and public welfare.

 It is noteworthy to state that being an agreement approved by the Federal Council on 19 December 2018, it is remedial in nature, only to come into effect at the end of the transition period which is forecasted to be 1 Jan 2021; it will only come into force if the UK eventually leaves the EU with a 'no-deal' on March 29.
+Similarly, updates like the VAT regulation show Switzerland’s commitment to adapting legal frameworks to current realities.

 Switzerland UK Agreement regarding citizens' rights